-By default, the setting is Internal (in C#) or Friend (in Visual Basic).
+By default, the setting is Internal in C# and Friend in Visual Basic.
 When Visual Studio generates helper classes as Internal or Friend, executable (.exe) applications cannot access the resources and settings that you have added to class libraries (.dll files).
-If you have to share resources and settings from a DLL, set the access modifier to Public.
+If you have to share resources and settings from a class library, set the access modifier to Public.

-For more information about the Properties.Settings (in C#) or My.Settings (in Visual Basic) helper classes, see Application Settings.
+For more information about the settings helper classes, see Manage application settings.

-The settings grid is used to configure application settings.
-This grid includes the following columns.
+Settings Grid is used to configure application settings.
+This grid includes the following columns:

 Use the drop-down list to select a type for the setting.
-The most frequently used types appear in the drop-down list—for example, String, (Connection string), and System.Drawing.Font.
-You can choose another type by selecting Browse at the end of the list, and then selecting a type from the Select a Type Dialog Box.
-Notice that after you choose a type from this dialog box, that type is added to the common types in the drop-down list (for the current solution only).
+The most frequently used types appear in the drop-down list, for example, String, (Connection string), and System.Drawing.Font.
+You can choose another type by selecting Browse at the end of the list, and then selecting a type from the Select a Type dialog box.
+After you choose a type, it's added to the common types in the drop-down list (for the current solution only).

 Select either Application or User.

-Application-scoped settings (such as connection strings) are associated with the application; users cannot change them at run time.
+Application-scoped settings, such as connection strings, are associated with the application.
+Users can't change application-scoped settings at run time.

 The data or value associated with the application setting.
 For example, if the setting is a font, its value could be Verdana, 9.75pt, style=Bold.